achmelev/lilac/trunk/docs/web/markdowns/index.markdown

 Two minimum goals Lilac sets out to achieve are:

 * A perfect roundtrip - the assembling of a disassembled class file should yield the original file
-* Symbolic syntax - the assembler sytax should use symblic names instead of magic numbers while accessing variables and constants
+* Symbolic syntax - the assembler syntax should use symbolic names instead of magic numbers while accessing variables and constants